taromorimoto/teuvopeltoniemi/_pages/cv.md

 2009-, Sosiomedia Oy, Owner & Editor-in-Chief

 1987-2009, A-Clinic Foundation, Communications Director and Editor-in-Chief of Tiimi Journal and AddictionLink.
-He started Addiction Link online services (Päihdelinkki, Päihdepuhelin, Promille etc.) and the Fragile Childhood (Lasinen lapsuus) prevention activities for children in Alcohol families.
+Started Addiction Link online services (Päihdelinkki, Päihdepuhelin, Promille etc.) and the Fragile Childhood (Lasinen lapsuus) prevention activities for children in alcohol families.
 The ideas of these still operating services were later expanded to many EU countries.

 1984-1986, City of Helsinki, Information officer, Alcohol and drugs related prevention issues

 1982-1984, Provincial Government of Uusimaa, Researcher, Health education for youth

-1980-1981, Ministry of Justice, Research Institute of Legal Policy, Researcher, Domestic violence and other criminological issues
+1980-1981, Ministry of Justice, Research Institute of Legal Policy, Researcher, Corporal punishment of children, Sexual abuse of children, Domestic violence, and other criminological issues

 1979, Addiction Research Foundation, Toronto, Canada, Exchange researcher